imkira/cukunity/README.md

 This command will `require 'cukunity/cucumber'` automatically for you, and launch cucumber with the specified features directory as test input.
-You will need to specify either `no-ios` or `no-android` to disable testing on the specified platform.
+You will need to specify either `--no-ios` or `--no-android` to disable testing on the specified platform.

 ## Default Step Definitions

 The following list of step definitions is already available via `cukunity features` command (alternatively `require 'cukunity/cucumber'`), so you don't need to make a copy to yourself.
-It may find it useful though to use it as reference or to modify it to suit your needs.
+You may find it useful though to use it as reference or to modify it to suit your needs.

 * [Installing your Game](http://github.com/imkira/cukunity/blob/master/lib/cukunity/cucumber/step_definitions/install_steps.rb)